ibm-cloud-docs/watsonxdata/spark-table-maint.md

    * <Path> : The path of the storage where the Spark application is saved.
    * <Bucket_Name> : The name of the Cloud Object Storage storage where the Spark application resides.
+This storage must be available in the instance.
    * <Spark_File_Name> : The name of the Python file.
    * <BUCKET_ENDPOINT> : Public endpoint of the Cloud Object Storage storage containing Spark file.
    * <BUCKET_ACCESS_KEY> : Access key of the Cloud Object Storage storage.